Alequin/Coding-Reference-Guide/README.md

 # Coding Reference Guide

-# A place to make note on anything I have learned relative to programming
+# A place to make notes on anything I have learned regarding programming